pallets/quart/docs/how_to_guides/using_http2.rst

     Hypercorn, does.

 To use HTTP/2 in development you will need to create some SSL certificates and run Quart with SSL.
-See the :doc:`http2_tutorial`.

 Server push or push promises
 ----------------------------